hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 ## Learning Objectives
 - How do you access the shell?
 - How do you use it?
-  - Getting around the Unix file system
+  - getting around the Unix file system
   - looking at files
   - manipulating files
   - automating tasks